 Note:Knowledge modules can be imported in Duplication mode only.
 To replace an existing Knowledge Modules, use the import replace method described below.
 When importing a KM in Duplication mode and if the KM already exists in the project, ODI creates a new KM with prefix

-When you want to replace a global KM or a KM in a project by another one and have all interfaces automatically use the new KM, you must use the Import Replace mode.
+When you want to replace a KM in a project by another one and have all interfaces and models automatically use the new KM, you must use the import replace mode.

 To import a Knowledge Module in replace mode:

-In Designer Navigator, select the Knowledge Module you wish to replace.
+In the Projects tree in Designer Navigator, expand the project, and select the KM you want to replace.

 Right-click and select Import Replace.